Roman S. Acierto, DO

 Growing up, I always thought about a career in medicine and I was fortunate enough to have experiences that inspired me and reinforced this interest.
 I’ve always enjoyed helping others, and in psychiatry I feel that I have the opportunity to help my patients when they are going through some of their most difficult times.

-To stay current in my field, I attend professional conferences throughout the year and read various medical journals.
+To stay current in my field, I attend professional conferences and read various medical journals.
 I’m also a member of the American Psychiatric Association, which gives me access to the latest developments in my field.

 My goal is to treat each of my patients with respect and to instill in them a feeling of hope and strength.
 I strive to make sure they feel heard and to understand their unique perspectives so I can work collaboratively with them toward positive change.